gridsingularity/gsy-e-sdk/README.md

     ```

 ---
+### Available attributes/requirements
+The offer/bid functions accept attributes (dict attributes of the offer or bid) | requirements (list of requirements dicts that at least 1 of them need to be satisfied in the matching process)
+Currently supported attributes:
+- Offers:
+    - energy_type str: Energy type of the offer
+- Bids: No supported bids' attributes at the moment

+Currently supported requirements:
+- Offers:
+    - preferred_trading_partner List[str]: preferable area ids to match with.
+- Bids:
+    - energy_type List[str]: Energy types that the bid prefers to consume.
+    - preferred_trading_partner List[str]: preferable area ids to match with.

 ### How to calculate grid fees
 The `Aggregator` class has a function that calculates the grid fees along path between two assets or